ZoomTen/sfcwsplash/README.md

 Before ";EndROMPadding", add this:

 ```
-	include "#SFCW_Intro\sfcw_splash_s3k.asm"
+	include "SFCW_Intro/sfcw_splash_s3k.asm"
 ```

-Extract the #SFCW_Intro folder from this archive into your project folder.

 Last, build and enjoy. ;)

 ----

+Updated:
-Last updated: March 2, 2014
+* March 2, 2014

-Modified August 20, 2016
+* August 20, 2016
+* October 19, 2022

 ----

-(I might need to update this, because there could be new disassemblies popping up)
+(This has not been updated yet to keep up with the latest versions, sorry)